dreamchef/Black-Scholes-options-pricing/README.md

 - It is possible to borrow any fraction of the price of a security to buy it or to hold it at the short-term interest rate.
 - There are no penalties to short selling.
 A seller who does not own a security will simply accept the price of the security from a buyer and will agree to settle with the buyer on some future date by paying him an amount equal to the price of the security on that date.

-Letting $ S_t $ be the price of a risky asset at time $ t $ and $ S_t^0 $ be the price of a non-risky asset at time $ t $, we can construct the stochastic differential equation that underlies the Black-Scholes model:
+Letting $S_t$ be the price of a risky asset at time $t$ and $S_t^0$ be the price of a non-risky asset at time $t$, we can construct the stochastic differential equation that underlies the Black-Scholes model:

 $$ dS_t = S_t(\mu dt + \sigma dB_t) $$
 $$ dS_t^0 = rS_t^0 dt $$